Jinlu088/Intro_to_SDS/Assignments/readme.md

 ![coverage](https://img.shields.io/badge/Rating-5\5-orange)
 ---

 See the two markdown files for details of each assignment.
 The group 'peer review' presentations (25% pass, 0% fail) will take place on Tuesday August the 24th.
-Your attempt at the 'Fragile Families Challenge' should be submitted by xyz (75%, continuous markscheme).
+Your individual projects should be submitted by xyz (75%, continuous markscheme).